learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 4.12.
-What are logical assignment operators in JavaScript?
+## Q. What are logical assignment operators in JavaScript?

 Logical assignment operators (ES2021) combine a logical operator with assignment.
 There are three: